Birth Control: The Patch

 The birth control patch is a thin, beige, 1¾-inch (4½-centimeter) square patch that sticks to the skin.
 It releases hormones through the skin into the bloodstream to prevent pregnancy.

-The combination of the hormones progesterone and estrogen in the patch prevents ovulation (the release of an egg from the ovaries during a girl's monthly cycle).
-If an egg isn't released, a woman can't get pregnant because there's nothing for the male's sperm to fertilize.
+The combination of the hormones progesterone and estrogen in the patch prevents ovulation (the release of an egg from the ovaries during the monthly menstrual cycle).
+If an egg isn't released, pregnancy can't happen because there's nothing for the sperm to fertilize.